 The last steps in the header generation loop append a variable number of copies of NewHeader to the trace.
 The number of copies, Copies, is chosen by sampling from a Pareto distribution controlled by the input parameters, ParetoA and ParetoB (line 10).
 In doing so, we provide a simple control point for the locality of reference in the header trace.
-The Pareto distribution6 is one of the heavy-tailed distributions commonly used to model the burst size of Internet traffic flows as well as the file size distribution for traffic using the TCP protocol [19].
+The Pareto distribution7 is one of the heavy-tailed distributions commonly used to model the burst size of Internet traffic flows as well as the file size distribution for traffic using the TCP protocol [20].
 For convenience, let a = ParetoA and b = ParetoB.
-The probability density function for the Pareto distribution may be expressed as:
+The probability density function for the Pareto distribution may be expressed as where the cumulative distribution is